-For example: Security Breach, Imminent risk to clients, Unresolved Data Quality Errors.
+For example: Security Breach, Imminent risk to clients, Unresolved Data Quality Errors, Timeliness Issues, Incorrect Unit/Bed List Inventory, and Password Sharing.
+HMIS Agency Administrator/POC immediately reports the violation to the HMIS Lead Agency.

-- HMIS Agency Administrator/POC immediately reports the violation to the HMIS Lead Agency. - HMIS Lead Agency will suspend all HMIS Member Agency Active End User Licenses.
-Affected End Users will be suspended until retraining or at the discretion of the HMIS Director. - HMIS Member Agency will be suspended until violation is resolved and will be placed on probation for at least 90 days. - HMIS Lead Agency will contact the HMIS Member Agency executive leadership to discuss violation and corrective action plan.
+- HMIS Lead Agency will suspend all HMIS Member Agency Active End User Licenses.
+Affected End Users will be suspended until retraining or at the discretion of the HMIS Director. - HMIS Member Agency will be suspended until violation is resolved and will be placed on probation for at least 90 days. - HMIS Lead Agency will contact the HMIS Member Agency executive leadership to discuss violation and corrective action plans.